osteensco/switchboard/docs/admin.md

 An administrator must create a policy or a group with the following permissions.
-These are the minimum permissions required to deploy and manage the a switchboard workflow's resources using Terraform.
+These are the minimum permissions required to deploy and manage a switchboard workflow's resources using Terraform.

 ```json
 {